LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 Various methods take a format string for one of their parameters.
 A format string is a compilation of symbols that define the format of the string to be outputted or parsed.
-The symbols which can be used in a format string are detailed in the following table:
+There are two different sets of formatting strings.
+The first is the classic formatting symbols, used in earlier versions of Lasso, supported in Lasso 9, and detailed in the following table:

-.. table:: Table: Date Formatting Symbols
+.. table:: Table: Classic Date Formatting Symbols

    ====== ======================================================================
    Symbol Description